CliffordEdewor/Snort-IDS-Threat-Detection/README.md

 This project was developed and successfully defended as a final-year academic project under the supervision of the **Computer Science Department, Petroleum Training Institute (PTI), Nigeria**, demonstrating the deployment of Snort IDS for real-time intrusion detection and network threat mitigation.

 ## 📄 License
-For educational demonstration and academic research.
+This project is intended for educational demonstration, academic research, and portfolio presentation purposes.